libgdx/gdx-pay/README.md

 In your **GWT project** you use:
 * gdx-pay-gwt-googlewallet.jar (optional: to support Google Wallet): *needs implementation/volunteers wanted!*

-Also, for Android you will need to (a) update your AndroidManifest.xml and (b) proguard.cfg.

 In any case, if the correct jar files are place, all you need is to initialize the purchase system in your core project as follows without bothering making any code changes.